Breeder's goals are not all the same.

 should be indicative of a good or bad breeder.

-Bijou Poodle Female @ 10 years of age Florida Rescued Poodle Female @ 6 years of age
+Bijou Female @10 years of age Florida Rescued Poodle Female @6yrs of age

 who bred back to back on occasion, who bred 'every other' heat